Klingon Translator

 Well done majQa'

-• Star Trek fan phrases: Looking up klingon words and phrases from specific episodes, like Qapla', happy birthday in klingon, today is a good day to die, or klingon proverbs from The Next Generation and Deep Space Nine.
+• Star Trek fan phrases: Looking up klingon words and phrases from specific episodes, like Qapla', happy birthday in klingon, or classic warrior sayings.

-• Creative projects: Writing dialogue for fan fiction, cosplay scripts, or Star Trek-themed events where authentic klingon sayings and klingon greeting lines make the experience feel real.
+• Creative projects: Writing dialogue for fan fiction, cosplay scripts, or themed events where real Klingon vocabulary matters.

 Frequently Asked Questions